particle-iot/docs/src/content/reference/datasheets/e-series/e404x-datasheet.md

 **The final end product must be labelled in a visible area with the following:**
 The Industry Canada certification label of a module shall be clearly visible at all times when installed in the host device, otherwise the host device must be labelled to display the Industry Canada certification number of the module, preceded by the words “Contains transmitter module”, or the word “Contains”, or similar wording expressing the same meaning, as follows:
-> Contains transmitter module IC:
+> Contains transmitter module IC: 20127-E404X

- * 8595A-SARAU201 (For 3G E series using the U201 module)
- * 8595A-2AGQN4NNN (For LTE E series module using the R410 module)

 This End equipment should be installed and operated with a minimum distance of 20 centimeters between the radiator and your body.
 Cet équipement devrait être installé et actionné avec une distance minimum de 20 centimètres entre le radiateur et votre corps.